 The JSA is symmetric with respect to frequency permutations, $\psi(\omega_1,\omega_2)=\psi(\omega_2,\omega_1)$, provided that $\Delta\tau=0$ and $\sigma_1=\sigma_2$ ($r=1$).
 From Eq.~\eqref{eq:eq2.2.11}, at $\sigma_1=\sigma_2\equiv \sigma$, $D_S$ equals $\exp[-(\Delta\tau\sigma)^2/2]$ and thus is independent of $\sigma_p$.
-The Schmidt number in its turn is governed by the ratio $\sigma_p/\sigma$: $K=\sqrt{1+(\sigma_p/\sigma)^{-2}/(2+(\sigma_p/\sigma)^{2})}$.
+The Schmidt number, in its turn, is governed by the ratio $\sigma_p/\sigma$: $K=\sqrt{1+(\sigma_p/\sigma)^{-2}/(2+(\sigma_p/\sigma)^{2})}$.
 Given the value of $\sigma$, it turned out that the degree of entanglement has no effect on the symmetry degree $D_S$.
 This is why there is no entanglement-antibunching correlation in the symmetric case previously considered in Refs.~\cite{Fedorov2009, Zielnicki2018}.

-So, as expected, for the biphoton with permutationally symmetric JSA, we have the regime of perfect bunching with $D_S=1$ (see the blue curve in Fig.~\ref{fig:fig2}).
+So, as expected for the biphoton with symmetric JSA, we have the regime of perfect bunching with $D_S=1$ (see the blue curve in Fig.~\ref{fig:fig2}).
 At $\sigma_1\neq\sigma_2$ ($r\ne 1$), the permutation symmetry is broken and $D_S$ remains positive due to the even parity condition.
-Referring to Fig.~\ref{fig:fig2}, in this case, the symmetry degree increases with the Schmidt number approaching unity in the limit of extreme entanglement, which was predicted in Sec.\ref{sec:sec2}.
+Referring to Fig.~\ref{fig:fig2}, in this case, the symmetry degree increases with the Schmidt number approaching unity in the limit of extreme entanglement, because the state~\eqref{eq:eq2.1.2} meets the perfect bunching condition~\eqref{eq:perfect_antibunch}.
+This is exactly the case discussed at the end of Sec.~\ref{subsec:parity-breaking} where the perfect bunching is the limiting regime at $\sigma_p\to 0$ for the JSA which is not symmetric with respect to frequency permutations at $\sigma_p>0$ .
 Note that the curves are invariant under the transformation where the ratio $r$ is replaced with its inverse $1/r$.

-It can also be seen from Fig.~\ref{fig:fig2} that the biphoton states with the Schmidt number about $4$ exhibit the symmetry degree in the immediate vicinity of unity.
-Note, that this result is general, since it is independent of the absolute value $\sigma_1,~\sigma_2$.
+It can also be seen from Fig.~\ref{fig:fig2} that the biphoton states with a Schmidt number of about $4$ exhibit a symmetry degree in the immediate vicinity of unity.
+Note that this result is general, since it is independent of the absolute value $\sigma_1,~\sigma_2$.
 The latter renders the task of the quantitative assessment of the Schmidt number from the values of $D_S$ for such highly entangled states challenging.
-So, the above estimation for the Schmidt number can be considered as characterization of the sensitivity threshold for positive symmetry-driven responses in such biphoton states.
+Thus, the above estimation for the Schmidt number can be considered as a characterization of the sensitivity threshold for positive symmetry-driven responses in such biphoton states.